 A couple of hours journey away, the Northwestern outskirts of Beijing hosts its very own Harbin-like exhibition of ice sculptures.

-Every year from the middle of January until the end of February hundreds of local and foreign-made ice sculptures are on display in the Longqing Scenic area.
+Every year from the 15th of January until the end of February hundreds of local and foreign-made ice sculptures are on display in the Longqing Scenic area.

 The frozen sculptures are complemented by lights and in some cases, these light displays are made to resemble notable structures or famous places like the Great Wall.
 Usually there is a specific theme for each year.